-MIAMI – Today in Aviation, The Concorde Speedbird 001 departed London Heathrow (LHR) for the last time, bound for John F. Kennedy International Airport (JFK).
-The year was 2003.
+MIAMI – Today in Aviation, Concorde Speedbird 001 departed London Heathrow (LHR) for the last time, bound for New York’s JFK Airport in 2003.

 By that time, BA had flown more than 2.5 million passengers on its fleet of seven aircraft of the type.
 With Concorde, the airline operated scheduled services primarily to New York, but also to Barbados, Bahrain, Dallas Fort Worth, Miami, Singapore, and Washington.
 It also operated charter flights to more than 250 destinations worldwide, including annual flights to Lapland.

 The first Concorde to land at JFK on October 19, 1977, was the French-registered Concorde F-WTSB, which was received by journalists, mixed-mood spectators, and Port Authority officials after the US lifted a ban on the aircraft.
 BA operated Concorde on flights BA 001 and BA 002 to/from JFK, departing LHR at 10:30 am, arriving at 9:30 am local time in New York.

 You can hear below the audio from the ATC as Speedbird 001 departs for the last time from LHR.
 “London frequency 1 3 2 decimal 905.
 Have a good trip and bye-bye.
 1 3 2 decimal 906…it was a pleasure.”
 One YT commentator notes, “Beautiful beautiful machine.
 So gutted it’s gone.
 Every ATC at the end is all so sad to see it go as it just resonates beyond belief.”

 The Last Departure from JFK to London Heathrow